bitplane/bitplane.net/home/gaz/Documents/thoughts/lens/chance/index.md

-# 🎲 Rumblists
+# 🎲 Rumblism

-# TODO
+## WORK IN PROGRESS

-Stuck in a flat Earth in a sealed box, our brightest minds seek to know the source of rumblings, a mystery as old as time.
-And they
+Stuck on a flat Earth in a sealed box, our brightest minds set out to find the source of The Rumblings, a mystery as old as time.
+And so they took the reasonable approach of measuring and modelling them.

+## notes

-Up, down, charm, and strange
+Up, down, top, bottom, charmed, and strange.

+## shitpost

 Say you live in a box and are perplexed by rumbling sounds that happen periodically.
 You measure the incident times, which are totally unpredictable